 Control systems save energy

-Manufacturers worldwide are introducing a variety of innovative technologies, new business processes and management techniques to increase their energy efficiency.
-One approach involves leveraging the capabilities of control systems to optimize energy use.
+Manufacturers worldwide are introducing a variety of innovative technologies, new business processes, and management techniques to increase their energy efficiency.
+One approach involves leveraging control systems’ capabilities to optimize energy use.

 Updating or installing control systems to automate machinery in an existing process is a highly effective method of saving energy without the need for additional resources.
 The control systems monitor equipment to obtain and automatically compile information from external and internal datasets.
 They analyze where changes can be made to make operations faster and more efficient.